 - While the skillet is still hot, add 1 to 1 ½ tbsp more cooking oil.
 Add aromatics.
 Season with a small pinch of salt and saute until fragrant (about 8-10 seconds).
 Add stir-fry sauce.
 Quickly stir-fry and coat the sauce over aromatics then add chicken back to the skillet.
 Coat the sauce over chicken and keep stir-frying until the chicken is completely cooked through.

 - Serve hot immediately with chopped green scallions and a few more teaspoons of sesame oil if desired.

-*For a non-spicy version - dice 1 to 1 and half red bell peppers to small bite sizes to substitute for red fresno chili pepper and Chinese dry red chilies in the recipe.
+- For a non-spicy version - Substitute red fresno chili pepper and Chinese dry red chilies with 1 to 1 and half red bell peppers and diced to cubes.
 Substitute harissa chili paste for tomato paste.

 - If this is your first time trying Sichuan whole peppercorns, they have a lemony and numbing effect in the mouthfeel.
 If you aren't used to it, reduce the quantity to 1/2-1 tsp OR feel free to skip it.
 If you want to mimic the flavor, use 1/8 tsp ground black pepper + 2 tsp lemon zest.